 The movement toward a Multi-Tiered System of Supports is gaining momentum across K-12 education in the United States, from individual school improvement to state-wide adoption.

 Below, we've summarized everything you need to know about MTSS.
-Explore the definition and history of MTSS, how educators are using MTSS drive equity, and the role of MTSS in overcoming the challenges of learning loss in a remote or hybrid environment during the 2020-2021 school year.
+Explore the definition and history of MTSS, how educators are using MTSS drive equity, and the role of MTSS in driving learning recovery during the 2021-2022 school year.

 What Is MTSS?

 A multi-tiered system of supports (MTSS) provides a guiding framework for educators, school, and district leaders to remove barriers to learning at the systems level, use evidence-based practices to support the whole child along a tiered continuum, and make decisions for targeted and intensive interventions based on data.

 The multi-tiered systems of support (MTSS) framework has been highlighted as a critical lever of improvement under the Every Student Succeeds Act (ESSA), which calls for the use of evidence-based interventions and data-driven progress monitoring for students.

 Researchers believe that a multi-tiered system of supports originated in the public health field (Walker et al, 1996) in which universal practices, such as hygiene and handwashing, existed at the Tier 1 level and were supplemented by Tier 2 and Tier 3 medical interventions.

 In K-12 education, key tenets of the MTSS framework include: all students are capable of grade-level learning with adequate support; decisions and procedures are driven by school and student data; and implementation occurs school-wide and requires stakeholder collaboration (Harlacher et al, 2014).

 While traditionally visualized as an MTSS pyramid, many school districts are shifting towards an “inverted” MTSS pyramid to convey the importance of Tier 1 universal supports.